johnpatramanis/Code_for_Genetic_Diversity_Sampling/README.md

 # Code_for_Genetic_Diversity_SAmpling

-How to re-run the 'genetic variation' analysis described in Maduper,Konig,Patramanis et al 2023
+How to re-run the 'genetic variation' analysis described in Maduper,Konig,Patramanis et al 2023 The details of the analysis are described in the supplementary of the paper.

 First Clone this repository in your local computer: